Gordonby/aks-my-first-cluster/README.md

 ### Verify the infrastructure creation

-You should find that the following Azure infrastructure is created.
+You should find that the following Azure infrastructure is created in ~9 minutes.

 ![image](https://user-images.githubusercontent.com/17914476/217800848-433d9024-2209-4efd-8e83-1b84d4f9dc2a.png)

+## Step 3 - Deploying the Azure Vote App

+In the first instance, lets leverage a public container image to run a 2 tier web app in the cluster.

+### Creating the workflow